grafana/mimir/docs/sources/operators-guide/tools/mimirtool.md

 ### Backfill

-Backfill command uploads Prometheus TSDB blocks into Grafana Mimir, by using block upload API exposed by compactor component.
+The `backfill` command uploads Prometheus TSDB blocks into Grafana Mimir, by using the block-upload API that is exposed by the compactor component.

-If the command is interrupted it can be started again.
-Mimirtool will detect which blocks are already uploaded, and will only upload unfinished or new blocks.
+If the command is interrupted, you can restart it.
+Mimirtool detects which blocks are already uploaded, and will only upload unfinished or new blocks.

-Block upload feature is disabled by default.
+The block-upload feature is disabled by default.
-To enable block upload feature for user or entire system, refer to [Configure TSDB block upload]({{< relref "../configure/configure-tsdb-block-upload.md" >}}).
+To enable the block-upload feature for a user or an entire system, refer to [Configure TSDB block upload]({{< relref "../configure/configure-tsdb-block-upload.md" >}}).
 If block upload is not enabled for the user, `mimirtool backfill` will fail.

 ##### Example